dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 ### How this works?

-BERT stands for Bidirectional Encoder Representations for Transformers.
-[BERT](https://arxiv.org/pdf/1810.04805.pdf) is designed by group at Google AI Language to pretrain deep bidirectional representations by jointly conditioning on both left and right context in all layers.
+<span class='blue'>BERT stands for Bidirectional Encoder Representations for Transformers.</span> [BERT](https://arxiv.org/pdf/1810.04805.pdf) is designed by group at Google AI Language to pretrain deep bidirectional representations by jointly conditioning on both left and right context in all layers.
 With adding different output layers to pretrained BERT, this model can be used for various nlp tasks.

-We have seen two strategies for applying pretrained language representations to downstream tasks : feature-based and fine-tuning.
+We have seen two strategies for applying pretrained language representations to downstream tasks : feature-based and finetuning.
 ELMo is example of feature-based where various task-specific architectures are used as additional features and GPT is example of fine-tuning which has minimal task-specific parameters is trained on the downstream tasks by simply fine-tuning the pre-trained  parameters.

 <p align="center">
 <img src='/images/tl_nlp/diff.png' width="70%"/>
 </p>

-Here are the differences in pretraining model architectures.
-BERT uses bidirectional Transformer.
+Here are the differences in pretraining model architectures. <span class='saddlebrown'>BERT uses bidirectional Transformer.
 OpenAI GPT uses a left-to-right Transformer.
 ELMo uses the concatenation of independently trained left-to-right and right-to-left LSTM to generate features for downstream tasks.
 BERT Transformer uses  bidirectional  self-attention, while the GPT Transformer uses constrained self-attention where every token can only attend to context to its left.
-In the literature the bidirectional Transformer is often referred to as a “Transformer encoder” while the left-context-only version is referred to as a “Transformer decoder” since it can be used for text generation.
+In the literature the bidirectional Transformer is often referred to as a “Transformer encoder” while the left-context-only version is referred to as a “Transformer decoder” since it can be used for text generation.</span>

 <p align="center">